Pylons/pyramid/docs/narr/introduction.rst

   upstream), and status (representing the http status string).
 This is the interface defined for ``WebOb`` response objects.

-mapply

-  code which dynamically ("magically") determines which arguments to pass to a view based on environment and request parameters.

-view factory and view
+view

-  A "view factory" is a callable which returns a view object.
+  A "view" is a callable which returns a response object.
 It should accept two values: context and request.

-  A "view" is a callable that accepts arbitrary values (mapped into it by "mapply") and which returns a response object.

-  A view factory may *be* a view in a repoze.bfg application (e.g. it may accept "context" and "request" and return a response object directly instead of returning a view object).
-This makes it possible to support views as simple functions.

 view name